All content on this page is correct as of January 18, 2021

 The guidance states that you do not need to do anything to receive this status and that the Home Office will contact employers to identify those eligible and arrange for them to be issued with indefinite leave to remain.
 It is not clear who exactly will count as a family member.
 If you think you should receive this status you can contact [email protected].
 If you are in this situation and think you may be eligible it is recommended you take advice on your situation, particularly if your current leave is due to expire soon.
 If you do not apply for a new visa and are not granted ILR before your current leave expires, you could become an overstayer.

-Submission sheets and supporting documents must now be sent to the Home Office electronically by email.
-You should scan or take pictures of your supporting documents and send them to the email address given on the submission sheet.
+Sponsors are being encouraged to apply for sponsor licence, especially as the UK is now out of the UK.
+Submission sheets and supporting documents are currently being accepted O electronically by the Home Office although some of them must be certified in accordance with the Home Office’s guidelines.
 Electronic files should meet specific formatting guidelines.
 Documents must still be signed, although digital signatures are permitted for submission sheets, and they must meet all other requirements for the application.
-You should note that the Home Office still reserve the right to request original or certified documents and these should be kept on file in case of an audit.
+You should note that the Home Office still reserve the right to request original documents and these should be kept on file in case of an audit.
 If you cannot provide documents electronically, you must contact the Home Office.

-Virtual compliance visits are taking place currently.
-The Home Office will try to verify certain information with other government departments in the first instance.
-They may also request further information from prospective sponsors when considering a sponsor licence application.
+Compliance visits are taking place for existing and prospective sponsors and this may be in the form of virtual visits. ..
+The Home Office may also request further information from prospective sponsors when considering a sponsor licence application.

 Usually, if a sponsored worker is absent from work for more than 10 consecutive working days without permission, you must report this to the Home Office.
 However, absences related to COVID-19 do not need to be reported.
 Reasons for the absence can include: